jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 > Note: __*This integration requires the sign-up page to be hosted by the application so the Fingerprint library can be injected and the results sent as part of the sign-up request.
 This integration is not possible if you are using the Auth0 hosted sign-up page (Universal Login / classic Lock)*__.

-1. Modify your sign-up page to include the Fingerprint API call and then send the `visitorId` and `requestId` as additional sign-up parameters as part of the `user_appmetadata`.
+1. Modify your sign-up page to include the Fingerprint API call and then send the `visitorId` and `requestId` as additional sign-up parameters as part of the user `app_metadata`.

-    Here is a basic example in React which shows a sign-up form submit function making a request to the applications API component to create the user with the values captured on the sign-up form.
-In this case, the backend component proxies the request through to the Auth0 Sign-up endpoint.
+    Below is a basic example in React which shows a sign-up form submit function making a request to the applications API component to create the user with the values captured on the sign-up form.
+In this case, the backend component proxies the request to the Auth0 Sign-up endpoint.

  ```
  import React from "react";